Permutation twisted cohomology, remixed

 \begin{prop} Let $P$ be a $p$-subgroup of $G$.
 Then the following diagram commutes up to natural isomorphism.

 \end{prop} \begin{proof} This follows from the natural isomorphism $k[X^P] \cong \Psi^P(kX)$. \end{proof}

+We now explain how to obtain an endotrivial complex from a representation sphere, via a construction topologists will be familiar with.

 \begin{definition} Let $X$ be a $G$-CW-complex.
-The reduced chain complex $X$ over the orbit category is the functor $\tilde{C}_\ast(X^?; k)$ from the orbit category $\Gamma_G$ to the category of chain complexes of $k$-modules.
-This gives rise to a chain complex of free (by \cite[Lemma 3.2]{Y16}) $k\Gamma_G$-modules where $\underline{k }$ denotes the constant functor with values $k (H) = k $ for all subgroups $H\leq G$, and $\epsilon$ denotes the augmentation homomorphism (this is essentially the construction of reduced Bredon homology, see \cite{I73}).
+The reduced cellular chain complex of $X$ over the orbit category is the functor $\tilde{C}(X^?) := \tilde{C}(X^?; k)$ from the orbit category $\Gamma_G$ to the category of chain complexes of $k$-modules.
+This gives rise to a chain complex of free $k\Gamma_G$-modules where $\underline{k}$ denotes the constant functor with values $k(H) = k $ for all subgroups $H\leq G$, and $\epsilon$ denotes the augmentation homomorphism.
+By convention $\underline{k}$ is in homological degree -1.
+This is essentially the construction of reduced Bredon homology with coefficients in $k$, see \cite{I73}.
 We denote chain complexes of free $k\Gamma_G$-modules by $C^?$, and their evaluations at the subgroup $H\leq G$ by $C^H$ to inspire an aura of fixed points.

+Given any chain complex of free $k\Gamma_G$-modules, evaluation at $1$ produces a chain complex of $p$-permutation $kG$-modules.
+This assignment induces a tt-functor $(-)^1\colon\on{K}_b(\catproj(k\Gamma_G)) \to \catK(G)$, and the analogous commutative diagram to \Cref{prop:brauerquotientidentification} commutes.

-If $G$ is a finite $p$-group and $S$ is a representation sphere of $G$, it may be realized as a $G$-CW-complex, hence producing a chain complex of free $k\Gamma_G$-modules.
-Therefore for any subgroup $H \leq G$, $\tilde{C}_\ast(S^H; k)$ is an effective endotrivial complex of permutation $k[\Weyl{G}{H}]$-modules.
-Conversely, after shifting, every effective endotrivial complex $C$ of $kG$-modules is homotopy equivalent to $\tilde{C}_\ast(S^1; k)$ for some representation sphere $S$ of $G$ with dimension homomorphism $\dim(S) = h_C$ (see \cite[Page 217, Theorem 5.16]{tD87}), and hence up to homotopy arises from a chain complex of free $k\Gamma_G$-modules.
+Let $G$ be a $p$-group.
+If $S^V$ is a representation sphere of $G$, it may be realized as a $G$-CW-complex, hence producing a chain complex of free $k\Gamma_G$-modules.
+Therefore for any subgroup $H \leq G$, $\tilde{C}(S^H)$ is the corresponding effective endotrivial complex of permutation $k[\Weyl{G}{H}]$-modules.
+It is clear there is an equality for all $H \leq G$.